Spring Boot Integration

 Next Steps

-- Learn about Single Run Agents to build basic AI workflows
+- Learn about the basic agents to build minimal AI workflows

-- Explore Complex Workflow Agents for advanced use cases
+- Explore graph-based agents for advanced use cases

-- See Tools Overview to extend your agents' capabilities
+- See the tools overview to extend your agents' capabilities

-- Read Key Concepts to understand the framework better
+- Read the glossary to understand the framework better